HannaBella/Bamazon/README.md

 * Run node bamazonCustomer.js and the app will list available products with its unit price.
   - User can select id number of what they would like to purchase and then the app prompt quantity.
   - The app calculate the total cost and display it to the customer.
+It also updates stock quantity in database.
   - User can exit from the app by pressing e.

 ### Technology Used